dbfr3qs/oid4vci-sphereon-example/README.md

 # OID4VCI Example - Complete Verifiable Credentials Implementation

-A complete, production-ready implementation of OpenID for Verifiable Credential Issuance (OID4VCI) and OpenID for Verifiable Presentations (OID4VP) with a beautiful web UI.
+An example implementation of OpenID for Verifiable Credential Issuance (OID4VCI) and OpenID for Verifiable Presentations (OID4VP).

+✅ **Successfully tested with Sphereon Wallet** - Issues credentials that can be added to real wallet apps!

-## 🚀 Quick Start
+## Quick Start

 ### One Command to Run Everything